نوع مقاله : مقاله پژوهشی

 عنوان مقاله [English]

-Perception of Justice and Political Participation (Graduate Students' Perception of the Distribution and Redistribution Policies of Raiesi’s State and Its Impact on Political Participation)
+Perception of Justice and Political Participation: Graduate Students’ Perception of the Distribution and Redistribution Policies of Raiesi Administration and Their Impact on Political Participation

 نویسنده [English]